ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample.md

      * Description: A concise description about the Sample source, the collection method, and the protocol which was followed to process this Sample.
      * Range: [String](types/String.md)
  * [Sample➞storage](Sample_storage.md)  <sub>0..1</sub>
-     * Description: Methods by which this Sample is stored.
+     * Description: Methods by which a Sample is stored.
      * Range: [StorageEnum](StorageEnum.md)
  * [Sample➞disease_or_healthy](Sample_disease_or_healthy.md)  <sub>0..1</sub>
      * Description: Whether a Condition corresponds to a disease or a healthy state.